ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    to do an autopkgtest-only SRU of the other package.

-For new upstream versions of packages which provide new features, but don’t fix critical bugs, a
+For new upstream versions of packages which provide new features, but don't fix critical bugs, a
 `backport <https://help.ubuntu.com/community/UbuntuBackports>`__ should
 be requested instead.